Leonardo-Ciocan/CrowdCast/server/api.md

 ```

 ## Synthesize text
 Ask server to run external Python script that queries the Watson API to convert text into an mp3 audio file.
-The file will be stored in the web servers assets directory and can be downloaded from /episodes/ analogous to the call above.
+The audio file will be stored in the web server's assets directory and can be downloaded from /episodes/ analogous to the call above.
 ```
 $ curl	-X POST \
 		-H "Content-Type: application/json" \